AbbasSrour/notes/Work/ERP/Settings/Inventory.md

 - [ ] Category list is empty
 - [ ] In edit, when changing the category name you can't save

+## Unit Of Measure
+- [ ] Prevent delete on the predefined units of measures